Do Cat Scratchers Dull or Sharpen Nails? Facts & FAQ

 Taking Your Time

 Many cats socialized as kittens to tolerate nail clippings do just fine with the entire process.
 However, some cats find nail clipping annoying and lose patience with the experience relatively quickly.
 Splitting things up and working on your pet’s front paws one day and their back ones the next may make the process less stressful for anxious cats.
-If you can’t get your cat to cooperate or don’t feel comfortable clipping your pet’s nails, you can always make an appointment with a groomer and leave it in the hands of a professional.
+If you can’t get your cat to cooperate or do not feel comfortable clipping your pet’s nails, you can always make an appointment with a groomer and leave it in the hands of a professional.

 Will Trimming My Cat’s Nails Stop Them From Destroying Furniture?

 Trimming your cat’s nails will not stop them from scratching, but it can move things in the right direction in two ways.
 Cats scratch, in part, to keep their claws the right length and sharpness for running, walking, pouncing, and climbing.
-If you leave the entire claw-care enterprise to your cat, they’ll need to scratch frequently to keep their nails in shape.
+If you leave the entire claw-care enterprise to your cat, they will need to scratch frequently to keep their nails in shape.
 Regularly trimming your pet’s nails reduces the need to scratch, which can lead to less destruction.

 How Do I Get My Cat to Stop Destroying the Couch?

-You can’t train a cat to stop scratching, but you can redirect their behavior to more appropriate places.
+You cannot train a cat to stop scratching, but you can redirect their behavior to more appropriate places.
 You can buy several scratching posts made with different materials to see if your cat has a preference.
 Carpet, sisal, and cardboard are three popular options.

 Sprinkle your scratchers with catnip and place them in the areas where your cat loves to scratch.
 Making the sofa a slightly less attractive place to hang out can also encourage your cat to gravitate towards the scratcher and leave your furniture alone.
 You can temporarily attach aluminum foil to annoy your cat or use a feline-safe deterrent spray.